Slicer/slicer.org/download.markdown

                     {% include download_checksum_table_tr.html %}
                 </tbody>
             </table>

-            <p>It is a good practice to verify the integrity of your downloaded Slicer package by checking its checksum against the expected values.</p>

             <p>For each Slicer package listed above, we provide a SHA512 checksum.
 You can use this checksum to validate that your downloaded file has not been tampered with or corrupted during the download process.</p>